yegor256/blog/_drafts/_lists.md

 Now we need to show only the first 10 of them, ignoring zeros and ones, and rescaling them to `(0..100)`.
 Sounds like an easy task, right?
-There are three ways to do it: procedural, object-oriented, and Java&nbsp;8 way.
+There are three ways to do it: procedural, object-oriented, and the Java&nbsp;8 way.
 Let's start with the procedural one:

 {% highlight java %}